Our Good Ingredients Promise

 We don't stock any products with these ingredients

 We're continually researching ingredients to provide the highest standards to you.
 Our Red List contains ingredients that, in our view, are proven to have negative impacts on human and/or environmental health.
-We won’t accept these ingredients in any products we sell.
+You can be sure our Good Ingredients Approved products are free from these ingredients: